Best GPS Golf Watches of 2023: 9 Great Rangefinder Alternatives

 A modern GPS golf watch will also give you accurate yardages, but typically with tolerances of plus/minus a few yards.

-With a watch, you’re getting your yardages based on GPS that does not factor in that day’s specific pin locations.
-So instead of an exact number to the pin, like you can get with a rangefinder, you get yardages to the front, middle and back parts of the green.
+With a watch, you’re getting your yardages based on GPS that does not (usually) factor in that day’s specific pin locations.
+So instead of an exact number to the pin, you get yardages to the front, middle, and back parts of the green.

 Another area where rangefinders shine is battery life.
 While with a rangefinder, you may only change the battery once a year (if that), with a golf watch you’ll usually need to recharge after every couple of rounds.